micro/micro/car/README.md

 The sidecar has all the features of [go-micro](https://github.com/micro/go-micro).
 Here are the most relevant.

-- Service registration and discovery
+- Service Discovery
-- Broker messaging via websockets
+- Message Broker
-- Healthchecking of services
-- RPC or HTTP handler
+- RPC and Proxy Handlers
 - Load balancing, retries, timeouts
+- Healthchecking
 - Stats UI
 - Pluggable via go-micro